 Click Select, and then locate the InchCalc.xla add-in file that you downloaded above and click Open.

 InchCalc is now installed.
-The functions i2s() and s2i() should be available
+The functions i2s()

 just like any other Excel functions.